 Texarkana College complies with all provisions of the Americans with Disabilities Act and makes reasonable accommodations upon request.
-Please contact Tonja Blase, Director of Retention and Disabilities Services, or go by the office located in the Palmer Memorial Library on the first floor for personal assistance.
+Please contact Tonja Blase at 903-823-3349 or go by her office located in the Palmer Memorial Library.

 If a student has an accommodation letter from the Recruitment, Advisement, and Retention Department indicating that he or she has a disability that requires academic accommodations, the student should present the letter to the instructor so accommodations can be made.
 It is best to request these changes at the beginning if not before the start of class so there is ample time to make the accommodations.